-Partner, Kevin M. Rollin, Esq. is a trained collaborative attorney and member of both the Brevard and Treasure Coast, Florida Collaborative Law Groups.
+Our partners Michelle Napier, Esq. and Kevin M. Rollin, Esq. are trained collaborative attorneys and members of both the Brevard and Treasure Coast, Florida Collaborative Law Groups.

 What Is Collaborative Law?